 A possible impact of changing false and true to keywords could be the use of these constants in preprocessing conditional expressions.
 Currently preprocessing arithmetic sees the existing macros from <stdbool.h> as signed values, and thus the result of expressions is merely consistent between the preprocessor and the rest of the language.
 When changing to keywords we should ensure that false and true may still be used in the preprocessor with the same semantics as before.
-This is done by enforcing the following:

-- Other than for other keywords, false and true are not rewritten to pp-token 0 in preprocessor arithmetic. - This ensures that preprocessor arithmetic uses signed values for these constants, such that results of such arithmetic remain the same between C17 and C2x.
+This is done by enforcing that in preprocessor conditionals true is replaced by 1; false is replaced as any other identifier that remains in such a conditional by \emptyset .
+This ensures that preprocessor arithmetic uses signed values for these constants and that results of such arithmetic remain the same between C17 and C23.